-To maximize NFCSP funding, we will advocate for removal of the AFCSP means test requirement.
-Eliminating this requirement would greatly enhance our ability to leverage this program as match funding, thereby amplifying its impact and broadening its reach.
+To maximize National Family Caregiver Support Program (NFCSP) funding, we will advocate for removal of the Alzheimer's Family and Caregiver Support Program (AFCSP) means test requirement.
+Eliminating the means test would allow ADRC's to continue to use AFCSP funding as match dollars for the NFCSP. thereby amplifying its impact and broadening its reach.

 This will have a clear completion of a published booklet available in several mediums for Eau Claire County caregivers.
 Efforts will be made to proactively get this into the hands of caregivers by distributing and outreaching to partner agencies and groups.
+Documenting how well it has been done: